ben-arnao/StoRM/README.md

 Neural network hyper parameter optimization is an especially challenging task due to 3 main reasons:

-1) Parameters are highly co dependent, along arguably all axes.
+1) Parameters are highly codependent, along arguably all axes.

 2) The search space can be highly convex and intractable.

-3) For high-end performance where we need to squeeze as much performance out of our model as possible, the search space can get very large.
+3) For high-end performance where we need to squeeze as much performance out of our model as possible, or for domains where there has not been extensive research and a general understanding on what types of choices work better than others, the dimensionality of the search space can get very large such that Bayesian Optimization-related methods are not very effective.

-Recent research has discussed there is not a lot of reproducible evidence that any of today's state of the art techniques significantly beat a plain old random search with some form of early stopping- https://arxiv.org/pdf/1902.07638.pdf
+Recent research has discussed there is not a lot of reproducible evidence that show any of today's state of the art techniques significantly beat a plain old random search with some form of early stopping- https://arxiv.org/pdf/1902.07638.pdf

 # How does this tuner attempt to solve these issues?

 This tuner can be thought of as a combination of a restricted grid search combined with random search.
-The idea behind this tuner is to randomly mutate the best configuration along different axes.
+The idea behind this tuner is to randomly mutate the current best configuration along different axes.
 The number of mutations made for the next configuration to test, is based on a user-defined probability.
-This approach aims to combine the benefits of fine tuning a configuration for a slow and steady descent, but also allowing the tuner to have the freedom to mutate the network multiple times in one step, so that it can get out of local minima.
+This approach aims to combine the benefits of fine tuning a configuration for a slow and steady descent in cases where we are near good minima and in cases where the feature set may have some level of independance, but also allowing the tuner to have the freedom to mutate the network multiple times in one step, so that it can get out of local minima.

 It also scraps the idea of building some sort of intelligently guided search logic, given the lack of evidence that such a solution even exists.

 The default value for ```randomize_axis_factor``` is 0.5 which means that there is a 50% chance just one mutation will be made.
 There is a 25% chance two mutations will be made.
 A 12.5% chance that three mutations will be made, and so on.

 My belief is that this tuner provides a good balance in addressing the issues stated above.
-Allowing enough freedom so that we do respect the convexness of the search space and co-dependency of variables while also probalistically restricting how "different" the to-be-tested configuration is, from the current best.
+Allowing enough freedom so that we do respect the convexness of the search space and co-dependency of variables while also probalistically restricting how "different" the to-be-tested configuration is, from the current best to provide some level of guidance to the search.

 # Usage